Orb: On the Movements of the Earth: Plot

+Part 1

 In 15th-century Europe, (Note: While not directly mentioned, it is heavily implied through several references that the series takes place in modern-day Poland's borders.) the Church tightly controls information, and dissent from its doctrine is heresy, punishable by death.
 Rafal, a child prodigy with a passion for astronomy, is raised by his adoptive father, Potocki, who urges him to study theology.
 However, Rafal's life changes when he is coerced by Hubert, a heretic scholar, into assisting with research on the Earth's movements.
 Initially skeptical, Rafal confirms the heliocentric model through his own calculations.
 Their secret work is discovered by Inquisitor Nowak, who finds Rafal's sketches.
 Hubert sacrifices himself, giving Rafal a pendant and taking the blame, leading to his execution.
 Rafal continues the research in secret but is confronted by Potocki, who warns him of the dangers, citing his own past struggles.
 When Rafal refuses to stop, Potocki reports him to Nowak.
 At his trial, Rafal refuses to recant and is sentenced to death.
 Before his execution, he commits suicide using smuggled poppy seeds, and his body is burned.

+Part 2

 A decade later, duellists Oczy and Gras are tasked with guarding a heretic during transport, accompanied by Nowak.
 Gras, an amateur astronomer, records Mars' movements and expects it to complete its revolution.
 However, Mars unexpectedly retrogrades, frustrating Gras.
 The heretic reveals the location of a box containing astronomical research and gives Oczy the pendant before dying.
-Oczy and Gras retrieve the box but Gras is lost when a bridge collapses.
+Oczy and Gras retrieve the box but Gras falls to his death when a bridge collapses.
 Oczy seeks help from Badeni, a demoted priest, who agrees to study the box's contents if Oczy continues Gras' observations.
 They discover the research on heliocentrism and seek collaborators, enlisting Jolenta, a scholar's assistant, and Piast, a Ptolemaic model researcher.
 After Piast's death, Badeni completes the theory.
 However, Nowak investigates, leading to the arrest and execution of Badeni and Oczy.
 Jolenta, revealed to be Nowak's daughter, is spared by a sympathetic inquisitor, who fakes her death.
 Meanwhile, Badeni's parish priest discovers he transcribed Oczy's diary on vagabonds' heads.

+Part 3

 Twenty-five years later, Schmidt, captain of the Heretic Liberation Force, retrieves Oczy's book under Jolenta's orders.
 Draka, a Romani woman, finds the book and burns it, reciting its contents to Jolenta in exchange for access to a printing press.
 When Nowak's forces attack, Jolenta sacrifices herself, allowing Draka and Schmidt to escape.
 Schmidt's group is betrayed, and they sacrifice themselves to help Draka reach Antoni, a bishop.
 Draka convinces Antoni to publish the heliocentric research, but Nowak intervenes, killing Antoni and burning the church.
 Nowak turns the blade on Draka, but she fatally wounds him before succumbing to her injuries.
 In his final moments, Nowak hallucinates Rafal and realizes his role as the villain of heliocentrism.
 Draka sends a letter via carrier pigeon before dying.